The Great Deceiver (album): Background

 Three recordings from this box set were previously available on other King Crimson albums, albeit in slightly altered forms.
 An abbreviated version of "We'll Let You Know" appears on the Starless and Bible Black album, released in 1974.
 Similarly, an abbreviated version of "Providence" was included on the Red album, also released in 1974.
 The live performance of "21st Century Schizoid Man" on CD Two was issued in 1975 as part of the album USA, featuring overdubbed violin from Eddie Jobson.

-Many of the recordings on this album are band improvisations.
-One such piece is "The Law of Maximum Distress", which appears in two sections, as it was believed at the time that the tape had run out in the middle of the performance.
-This supposed incident gave the piece its title, a reference to Sod's law ("Whatever can go wrong, will go wrong, at the worst possible moment.").
-As Robert Fripp notes in the CD jacket, "Most live recording follows the policy of two machines in use simultaneously to meet an eventuality such as this.
-We learn."
-However, it was later discovered while compiling the 2009 Live in Zurich Collectors' Club release that the middle portion of the track had actually been severed from the tapes and dubbed over for inclusion on Starless and Bible Black, as "The Mincer".
-The complete track was later digitally reassembled and released in 2014, as part of the Starless box set.

 The liner notes to The Great Deceiver runs to 68 pages.
 These notes feature comments from Fripp, Wetton and Cross, annotated excerpts from Fripp's 1974 diary, reviews of the previous King Crimson box set, Frame by Frame: The Essential King Crimson (1991), and a complete listing of all concerts performed by the band in 1973 and 1974.